 Inside the restaurant, there are large nest-like tables that offer an incredible panoramic view of the resort, jungle, and sunset or starry sky, which require a minimum order of $1,000 to utilize.
 We had asked for a table inside by a window, but what we were given was so much more!
 We were in a small, private room surrounded by hand-woven linen curtains, with a 270° view of the jungle around us.
 Next to our table was an awesome net/hammock meant for sitting in, and we had it all to ourselves.
 There’s something so charming and down-to-Earth about a restaurant that offers fresh, raw foods; in a setting such as this, it’s truly indescribable.

 The tables, seating, and decor had a major “playing in the jungle canopy” vibe, because the large group tables were set up like bird’s nests, there were nets for hanging out lashed about (many of which didn’t have a roof overhead, ergo were perfect for star gazing once the sun went down), and the lights were either small lanterns, or bamboo pipe lights, which leant a very intimate and surreal feeling to the atmosphere.

 Pictured Above: We enjoyed the Pumpkin hummus, Achlote Tuna Tacos, Seared Salmon, a Salad, and a drink each, as well as Almond Textures for dessert.
-Our meal came with a nice selection of breads, rolls, and pastries, accompanied by the oils, vinegars, and butters pictured below.
-Everything was delicious and the presentation was unlike anywhere else in Tulum.
+Our meal came with a nice selection of breads, rolls, and pastries, accompanied by the oils, vinegars, and butters pictured above.